Protracted social conflict: Resolving protracted social conflict

 Conflict resolution approaches that focus on resources, or the interests of parties, may be appropriate means of conflict resolution in conflicts where the only issues are those of resource and interests; however, in protracted social conflicts the main issue is identity-based.
 Therefore, to be effective, a conflict resolution framework must specifically emphasize the needs and identities of the conflicting parties.

+One conflict resolution model, known as STAR or Strategies for Trauma Awareness and Resilience, may also show promise as a strategy for resolving protracted conflicts: this model specifically emphasizes historical trauma as a root cause of violence.

 ARIA model

 Rothman developed a unique approach of conflict resolution that is specifically designed to mitigate protracted social conflict.
 He terms this approach the ARIA model.
 In contrast to the model of interactive conflict resolution (ICR) that Fisher proposed in 1996, which includes identity as one of many human needs, the ARIA model "keeps its focus more narrowly attuned to identity issues in particular."
 Rothman and Olson suggest that conflict can only be truly resolved when identity issues have been sufficiently addressed.

 The ARIA model is a comprehensive, yet specific approach to resolving protracted social conflict.
 It attempts to break down "the barrier of identity through a four-phased process."
 The various stages of the ARIA model are outlined below: